18 data science tools to consider using in 2023

 The increasing volume and complexity of enterprise data, and its central role in decision-making and strategic planning, are driving organizations to invest in the people, processes and technologies they need to gain valuable business insights from their data assets.
 That includes a variety of tools commonly used in data science applications.

-As data science teams build their portfolios of enabling technologies, they can choose from a wide selection of tools and platforms.
+As data science teams build their portfolios of enabling technologies to help achieve those analytics goals, they can choose from a wide selection of tools and platforms.
 Here's a rundown of 18 top data science tools that may be able to aid you in the analytics process, listed in alphabetical order with details on their features and capabilities -- and some potential limitations.

 1. Apache Spark